wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/buildmachine-expedited.md

-PRE BUILD PREPARATIONS FOR EXPEDITED BUILDS:
+**PRE BUILD PREPARATIONS FOR EXPEDITED BUILDS:**

-Before performing an expedited build, you need to set up a build machine.
+Before performing an expedited or full build, you need to set up a build machine.
 The way you do this for Linode is as follows:

 ----------------

-1) If you don't have an SSH key pair or if you want a specific SSH key pair for your builds, issue the following command:
+1) If you don't have an SSH key pair issue the following command:

->     /usr/bin/ssh-keygen -t rsa
+>     /usr/bin/ssh-keygen -t rsa -b 4096

 Your key will be saved to the indicated file, for example, **/root/.ssh/id_rsa** your path might be different such as **/home/bob/.ssh/id_rsa**